-Marketplaces are linked with the operational systems that are used to execute their go-to-market strategies and that are referred to as Hubs on the Connect platform.
-The following illustrates and describes hubs, marketplaces, and tier accounts relationship on the platform:
+Marketplaces are linked with the operational systems that are used to execute their go-to-market strategies.
+These systems are called Hubs, and they are also associated with customers and resellers (tier accounts) on the Connect platform.
+The following outlines hubs, marketplaces, and tier accounts relationship:

-In general, a subscription is associated with 3 tiers (Tier-0, Tier-1, and Tier-2).
+A single subscription can be interconnected with 3 tiers accounts.
+For example, an end-customer (Tier-0), a reseller (Tier-1), and another reseller (Tier-2).
 In case the marketplace was not explicitly specified while creating a subscription, the system uses a certain logic to detect a required marketplace as illustrated below: